GSM

-The Global System for Mobile Communications (GSM) is a standard developed by the European Telecommunications Standards Institute (ETSI) to describe the protocols for second-generation (2G) digital cellular networks used by mobile devices such as mobile phones and tablets.
+The Global System for Mobile Communications (GSM) is a family of standards to describe the protocols for second-generation (2G) digital cellular networks, as used by mobile devices such as mobile phones and mobile broadband modems.
 GSM is also a trade mark owned by the GSM Association.
-GSM may also refer to the Full Rate voice codec.
+"GSM" may also refer to the voice codec initially used in GSM.

-It was first implemented in Finland in December 1991.
-By the mid-2010s, it became a global standard for mobile communications achieving over 90% market share, and operating in over 193 countries and territories.

 2G networks developed as a replacement for first generation (1G) analog cellular networks.
-The GSM standard originally described a digital, circuit-switched network optimized for full duplex voice telephony.
-This expanded over time to include data communications, first by circuit-switched transport, then by packet data transport via General Packet Radio Service (GPRS), and Enhanced Data Rates for GSM Evolution (EDGE).
+The original GSM standard, which was developed by the European Telecommunications Standards Institute (ETSI), originally described a digital, circuit-switched network optimized for full duplex voice telephony, employing time division multiple access (TDMA) between stations.
+This expanded over time to include data communications, first by circuit-switched transport, then by packet data transport via its upgraded standards, GPRS and then EDGE.
+GSM exists in various versions based on the frequency bands used.